-- Category: Australian lifestyle, Economics, News
+- Category: Australia, Australian lifestyle, Economics, Immigration, News, Travel magazine

 CANBERRA: Australia’s economic resilience and potential provide a safe, low-risk environment in which to do business.
 The country’s economy is rated AAA by all three global rating agencies and is forecast to realize average annual real GDP growth of 2.9 per cent between 2016 and 2020.

 The Australian economy is the world’s 12th largest, in its 25th year of uninterrupted annual growth, supported by high productivity levels, with 15 out of 20 industries rating above the global average, an important contributor to five sectors expected to drive future global growth: agribusiness, education, tourism, mining and wealth management, home to the largest pool of funds under management in the Asian region.

 Australia is committed to innovation and science, recognizing that it underpins the country’s growth, economic prosperity, competitiveness and job creation.

 To foster creativity and entrepreneurship, the Australian Government has launched a National Innovation and Science Agenda – a suite of initiatives to encourage Australians to take on new ideas, embrace risk, increase collaboration between industry and researchers, and develop and attract world-class talent for the jobs of the future.

 Australia offers modern ICT infrastructure, high levels of investment, generous research and development (R&D) tax incentives for businesses and strong intellectual property protection.